binury/WebFishingCove/README.md

 	- Run the server EXE and enjoy!
 	- Please be respectful and dont name the servers anything stupid!

+5. Look below
+	- Links if you wanna find plugins or make them are below!

 # Other info

 Some default / popular plugins can be found in the [CovePlugins](https://github.com/DrMeepso/CovePlugins) repo

 The repo for a template plugin can be found here: [CovePluginTemplate](https://github.com/DrMeepso/TemplateCovePlugin)

+More plugins can be found in the discord server for cove listed above!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E0E65CR)